Sunday, September 27, 2015

 Addicted To Fun!

-This is a compilation released by Ocean Software called Addicted To Fun: Rainbow Collection which features three classic Taito games: New Zealand Story, Bubble Bobble and Rainbow Islands.
-Now, I have already featured two of these games here at AtariCrypt but sadly I've never really "clicked" with Bubble Bobble.
-In fact, I kinda hated it if I'm honest!
+This is a compilation released by Ocean Software called Addicted To Fun: Rainbow Collection which features three classic Taito games: New Zealand Story, Bubble Bobble, and Rainbow Islands.
+I have already featured two of these games here but sadly I've never "clicked" with Bubble Bobble.
+In fact, I hated it if I'm honest!

-New Zealand Story was literally one of the first 16-Bit games I saw when I was still a ZX Spectrum guy.
-Sadly, I got to see it on a mate's Amiga and months passed by before I manage to "source" the Atari ST game.
-It's brilliant too, although the difficulty increases a lot after the first couple of levels.
+New Zealand Story was one of the first 16-bit games I saw when I was still a ZX Spectrum guy.
+Sadly, that was on a mate's Amiga and months passed before I managed to "source" the Atari ST game.
+It's brilliant, although the difficulty increases after the first couple of levels.
 You might need a trainer with extra lives?

-Rainbow Islands needs no introduction because it's a fantastic arcade conversion with glorious graphics, sounds and gameplay.
-In fact, it's one of the best conversions I've seen and one I was proud to own.
+Rainbow Islands needs no introduction because it's a fantastic arcade conversion with glorious graphics, sounds, and gameplay.
+In fact, it's one of the best conversions and one I am proud to own.
 Yes, I bought it!

-Overall, and, in all honesty, I still prefer Rainbow Islands over Bubble Bobble but this is an excellent and faithful conversion.
-I loved it because it's simple yet insanely addictive and has bucketloads of fun.
-So, I now wonder why I didn't enjoy playing this back in the day?
+Overall, I still prefer Rainbow Islands over Bubble Bobble but this is an excellent and faithful conversion.
+I loved it because it's simple yet insanely addictive with bucketloads of fun.
+I wonder why I didn't enjoy playing this back in the day?
 Madness!!
-I admit that I was stupid because it is a brilliant Atari ST game.
+I admit I was stupid because it is a brilliant Atari ST game.

 Bubble Bobble